fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 We will explain it later.
 ## Basic Grammar
-The statements are separated by semicolons( ; ).
+The statements are separated by semicolons(";").
 However, the semicolon at the end of one line can be omitted.
-Use back-slash("\") to continue a line.
+Use back-slash("\\") to continue a line.
 A code block starts with "{" and ends with "}".